neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 For this DAO, the pass threshold is 1%, proposals have a voting period of 1 day and a hold up period of 2 days, and the proposal creation threshold is 2*10<sup>3</sup> NEON.

+### Usage Scenarios
+Most usage scenarios of the Grants DAO involve a prospective grantee petitioning for funds, according to the following steps:
+1. The grantee creates a proposal for the DAO to:
+    1. Sign an offer, with a link to the offer included in the proposal,
+    2. Create Escrow accounts, and
+    3. Transfer tokens from Treasury accounts to the Escrow accounts.
+2. The DAO's Grants Manager adds information about the Escrow accounts to the Initiative Board.
+3. The grantee now creates a proposal to get money from Escrow for work they did or for achieving some milestone.
+4. Alternatively, the Grants Manager can create a proposal to revert money from the Escrow Account back to the Budget if the Grantee isn’t able to finish their work.

+Like all Neon DAOs, the Grants DAO also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

 ## Bug Bounty Committee

 The Bug Bounty Committee, while not strictly a DAO, is a critical component of Neon's governance structure.
 This committee, the members of which are limited to people invited by the Neon team, vote on the distribution of funds from the Bug Bounty Budget to deserving hackers who discover vulnerabilities in the Neon EVM.
 The funds themselves are released by the Grants DAO.

-## DAO Scenarios

-### Regular Scenarios

-### Community DAO

-Almost all scenarios are reduced to distributing tokens from Treasury accounts to another.
-The following are some examples of this action:
-* Allocation tokens for Grants budget
-* Allocation tokens for the Bug Bounty budget
-* Rewarding users proactively or retrospectively
-* Depositing funds at an interest rate

-### Grants DAO

-To get funds for each initiative, mainly Grantee performs the following actions:
-1. Grantee create a proposal to
-    1. sign an offer (put a link to the offer in the proposal)
-    2. create Escrow accounts
-    3. transfer tokens from the Treasury accounts to the Escrow accounts
-2. Grants Manager adds information about the Escrow accounts to Initiative Board
-3. Grantee creates a proposal to get money from Escrow for work done / achieving milestone
-4. (alternative) Grants Manager creates a proposal to revert money from Escrow Account to the Budget if Grantee isn’t able to finish work

-### All DAOs

-* Changing voting parameters (any DAO)
-    * “Create, vote & execute proposal” to change these parameters
-* Proposals monitoring (all DAO) ‣
-    * subscribe to notifications
-    * receive notifications for new proposals and voting results

-### EVM Maintenance Scenarios

-1. We are able to run EVM Program in the following modes (separate EVM contract for each mode)
-   1. normal mode
-   2. maintenance mode - EVM finalizes the Tx that has started, but declines new Tx.
-This mode can be used to perform some maintenance work, for instance, to update account structure.
-   3. emergency mode - EVM declines all Tx: new and ongoing Tx
-2. For each mode (normal, maintenance, emergency) we have compiled versions of EVM.
-The emergency version of EVM should be preloaded to speed up EVM stopping
-3. Also, we use the “EVM Maintenance” smart contract that
-   1. mark EVM versions as approved (preserve check-sums for code of approved versions)
-   2. allows upgrading EVM Program only to approved EVM versions and one of
-        1. Maintenance DAO
-        2. Emergency maintenance DAO
-        3. 2 out of N for Emergency engineers (MultiSig)
-   3. has authority to upgrade EVM Program
-4. Maintenance DAO and Emergency maintenance DAO are able to
-    1. approve EVM versions, i.e. allows upgrading EVM using these versions
-    2. upgrade EVM for approved EVM versions
-    3. add / remove private keys to allow EVM upgrading for them
-    4. revoke upgrade authority from “EVM Maintenance” smart contract
-    5. update “EVM Maintenance” smart contract
-5. The emergency engineer with multi-sig (using 2 out of N private keys) is only able to
-    1. switch between approved versions of EVM

-### Maintenance scenarios
-1. Maintenance DAO or Emergency maintenance DAO - updating EVM program
-   * load EVM program byte code to Solana buffer
-   * “Create, vote & execute proposal” for updating EVM code and switching to this version
-2. Maintenance DAO or Emergency maintenance DAO - adding / removing EVM maintenance keys